MSchmoecker/ComfyMods/ContentsWithin/README.md

 ## Changelog

+2.1.5
+ * Fixed a conflict with Jewelcrafting where items can be moved out of sockets.
+Both TakeAll and PlaceStacks buttons are now always hidden on socketed items

 2.1.4
  * Added compatibility for 'Quick Stack - Store - Sort - Trash - Restock', hiding its chest buttons when hovering over a chest (thanks Goldenrevolver)